anoopgarlapati/ws1-access-apis/docs/authentication.md

   - toc
 ---

-In order to start querying Workspace ONE Access APIs, you need to obtain access token.
+In order to start querying Omnissa Access APIs, you need to obtain access token.
 To do that, you need to perform the following steps:

 1. Register API access to obtain Client Secret
 2. Obtain Access Token